bvbohnen/X4_Customizer/Documentation.md

       - Bool, if True then when files extracted from cat/dat fail to verify their md5 hash, no exception will be thrown.
       - Defaults to False; consider setting True if needing to unpack incorrectly assembled catalogs.
     * ignore_output_extension
-      - Bool, if True, the target extension being generated will have its prior content ignored.
+      - Bool, if True, the target extension being generated will have its prior content ignored (this run works on the original files, and not those changes made last run).
       - Defaults to True; should only be set False if not running transforms and wanting to analyse prior output.

     Output: